-Health education is learning how to support, maintain, and promote the functioning, healing, growth and development of the body, emotions, mind, and spirit through personally seeking wellness as a cumulative process towards greater well-being.
+Health education is the study of how to support, maintain, and promote the functioning, healing, growth and development of the body, emotions, mind, and spirit through personally seeking wellness as a cumulative process towards greater well-being.

 Health education includes various facets of personal activity:

 - Hygiene: wearing clean clothing, washing hands regularly, bathing, and removing bodily wastes.

 - Bodily functions: studying the functions of various individual systems, organs, glands, and tissues, including how they work together.

 - Nutrition: eating food, drinking liquids, taking dietary supplements, using medicinal remedies, avoiding intoxicants and not using recreational drugs.